bram2w/baserow/docs/development/directory-structure.md

 * `.eslintrc.js`: the configuration for the eslint linter.
 * `.prettierrc`: configuration for prettier.
 * `.stylelintrc`: configuration for stylelint which lints the scss code.
-* `Dockerfile`: the dockerfile that is used to build the image of the web-frontend for running baserow on your local machine.
-* `docker/Dockerfile.dev`: the dockerfile that is used to build the development image of the web-frontend.
+* `Dockerfile`:  Builds an image containing just the web-frontend service, build with `--target dev` to instead get a dev ready image.
 * `intellij-idea.webpack.config.js` a webpack config file that can be used by Intellij iDEA.
 It adds the correct aliases for the editor.
 * `jest.config.js`: config file for running the tests with JEST.